DERETU/DSK-UpdatedItems/README.md

 This script is a tool for server owners.
 It allows you to save and update certain items so that every player has the same version.
 This way, you can easily make changes to items, which then get automatically refreshed for all players.

 For example, your server has a sword named "Slayer" which you can buy in a shop.
-The sword is a netherrite sword enchanted with sharpness 7.
+The sword is a netherite sword enchanted with sharpness 7.
 After opening the shop you however realize that sharpness 7 is to strong, so you want to change it to sharpness 5.
 The problem: People already have the old sword with sharpness 7, and you would have to manually remove it from them or code something that does the job.
-This script makes the job way easier, as you would be able to simply run "/ui save <id>" with the new item in hand and then update it with "/ui update <id>"!
+This script makes the job way easier, as you would be able to simply run "/ui save <id>" with the new item in hand and then update it with "/ui release <id>"!
 More information on how this works and how to set it up is below.

-# Why use Update Items?
+# Why use Updated Items?

 This script is very easy to use, but still powerful and can save a lot of time and effort when used correctly.
 It comes with very natural commands and full tab completion support.